-It is intended to supplement and expand upon the annual Budget Process Presentation presented in January, 2005.
-PowerPoint slides from the presentation are available on Infomart.
+It is intended to supplement and expand upon the annual Budget Process Presentation presented in January.

 It describes the role and tasks of the College Budget Committee, the Vacancy Committee, and other parties who are involved in the budget process.